 As against the juggling and swindling of political action, we advocate direct action which is nothing other than the immediate realisation of the idea in mind, the making of it a tangible, real fact and not some abstract written fiction or remote promise.
-It is the implementation by the whole itself of an agreement made by the whole, without putting itself in the hands of messiahs and without putting any trust in any intermediary.
+It is the implementation by the whole itself of an agreement made by the whole, without putting itself in the of our coastline such a blockade would be easily evaded.
+But the possibility remains, so we have to pose this question in advance.